epatel/flutter_annotations_demo/README.md

 # Flutter Annotations Demo

-A Flutter project demonstrating a custom annotation system with dynamic code generation.
-This project showcases how to build and use custom annotations that generate extension methods for common patterns like `toString()`, `copyWith()`, `toJson()`, equality checks, and more.
+A Flutter project demonstrating a custom `@Initializer()` annotation system with dynamic code generation.
+This project showcases how to build and use the `@Initializer()` annotation to automatically register classes for initialization callbacks in a centralized system.

 ## 🚀 Quick Start